 Feigning injury during wartime or in a hostile war zone will result in a dishonorable discharge, forfeiture of pay and a three-year confinement.

 For intentionally injuring yourself, which can range from violently hurting yourself to starving yourself to get out of work, you can expect a dishonorable discharge, forfeiture of pay and a five-year confinement.
-And if you intentionally injure yourself during war or in a hostile zone, you'll be confined for 10 years, and be dishonorably discharged.
+If you intentionally injure yourself during war or in a hostile zone, you'll be confined for 10 years and be dishonorably discharged.